varshahindupur09/varshahindupur09/README.md

 🛠️ Skilled in: Web Development, Cloud Technologies, Frontend, Backend Systems, Machine Learning and AI. <br />
 👯 Collaborating and building GenAI applications using Vector Databases, LLMs, TensorFlow, Langchain, Langsmith, AI Agents and MLOps pipelines. <br />
 💬 Looking to collaborate on open-source projects and full-stack development projects. <br />
-📚 Hands-on experience in using Airflow, Kafka, Kinesis. <br />
+📚 Hands-on experience in using Airflow, Kafka, Kinesis, RabbitMQ, WebSockets, WebRTC <br />

 ⚡ **Fun fact:** I solve algorithm challenges on platforms like **LeetCode** and **HackerRank** with the help of some ☕. <br />
   You can check out this repo where I store the questions: <br />